d5732/portfolio-astro/UX_USER_STORIES.md

 -I want to visit the developer's portfolio website.

+-Site is WCAG WAI compliant.

--The site should be responsive and work well on my mobile device, tablet, or desktop.
+-Site is responsive and works well on mobile, tablet, and desktop.

 -I want to get a general feel for his development and design skills.